 Activity: stage 1

-- Organise the students into pairs and give each student a copy of the ‘How are crystals made?’ worksheet.
+- Organise the students into pairs and give each student a copy of the ‘Growing crystals: big or small?’ worksheet.

 - Support and supervise as the pairs carry out the first practical activity.
 Allow about 20 minutes for the practical activity.